Dust destruction by the supernova remnant forward shock in a turbulent interstellar medium: Methods

-To evaluate the dust destruction efficiency of only the encountered ISM dust instead of the dust in the full simulation box, we had to trace the region which is shocked by the SNR in all snapshots.
+To evaluate the dust destruction efficiency of only the encountered ISM dust instead of the dust in the full simulation box, we had to trace the region which was shocked by the SNR in all snapshots.
 Since the SNR is still hot and fast after \unit[10]{kyr}, it was possible to follow it by using a temperature or velocity gradient threshold, which were implemented into \texttt{Paperboats}.
-The temperature threshold worked best for the subsonic and homogeneous cases and traces all cells which are or were above the temperature of $\unit[1.1\times10^4]{K}$ in any of the MHD snapshots.
+The temperature threshold worked best for the subsonic and homogeneous cases and traced all cells which are or were above the temperature of $\unit[1.1\times10^4]{K}$ in any of the MHD snapshots.
 This threshold was chosen to correctly follow the SNR in all time steps, even in the first few where the ISM is at $\unit[10^4]{K}$ but cools down rapidly.
-For the trans- and supersonic simulations, voids do not cool quickly but can be compressed and thus heated by the slight diffusion of the filaments.
-Therefore, the temperature threshold was increased to $\unit[3\times10^4]{K}$ for the trans- and supersonic simulations with a low ISM density.
-For the intermediate and high density cases, however, it is possible that, at a given snapshot, shocked gas cells cool down to temperatures lower than the ones retained in the unshocked gas in voids.
-Hence, we used a $v\Delta v_i$ threshold that traces all cells that are or were above it at any given time step for the trans- and supersonic simulations of these cases. $\Delta v_i$ is here the velocity difference of neighboring cells in the coordinate direction $i\in \{x,y,z\}$.
+For the trans- and supersonic simulations, voids did not cool quickly but can be compressed and thus heated by the slight diffusion of the filaments.
+Therefore, we increased the temperature threshold to $\unit[3\times10^4]{K}$ for the trans- and supersonic simulations with a low ISM density.
+For the intermediate- and high-density cases, however, it is possible that, at a given snapshot, shocked gas cells cool down to temperatures lower than the ones retained in the unshocked gas in voids.
+Hence, we used a $v\Delta v_i$ threshold that traced all cells that are or were above it at any given time step for the trans- and supersonic simulations of these cases.
+This $\Delta v_i$ threshold is the velocity difference of neighboring cells in the coordinate direction $i\in \{x,y,z\}$.
 Because this threshold is resolution dependent and the forward shock evolves differently depending on the ISM density and Mach number, we adjusted the $v\Delta v_i$ threshold for each of the four simulations for which it was used.
-This was done by carefully fine-tuning the threshold until no ISM gas cells but all SNR forward shock cells are traced.
-Since we track all cells that are or once were above this threshold, we finally follow the whole SNR interior over time.
-We manually checked that the SNR evolution is followed correctly for all of our snapshots.
-Thereby, we could follow the dust destruction and grain-size distributions of the SNR shocked region more easily, noting that mixed cells at the shock front may be traced too early or too late.
-However, cells at the boundary are only a small fraction of all traced SNR cells so that the impact on the total dust destruction rate is negligible.
+This was done by carefully fine-tuning the threshold until no ISM gas cells but all SNR forward shock cells were traced.
+Since we tracked all cells that are or once were above this threshold, we finally followed the whole SNR interior over time.
+We manually checked that the SNR evolution was followed correctly for all of our snapshots.
+This meant that we could follow the dust destruction and grain-size distributions of the SNR shocked region more easily, noting that mixed cells at the shock front may be traced too early or too late.
+However, cells at the boundary were only a small fraction of all traced SNR cells so that the impact on the total dust destruction rate is negligible.